 Dr. Iriarte-Gross volunteered with local Expanding Your Horizons, EYH, conferences in the Dallas-Fort Worth area from 1990 to 1996.
-After moving to Murfreesboro TN where she joined the faculty at MTSU in fall 1996, Dr. Iriarte-Gross started the first EYH in Tennessee which has served over 8000 girls.
-EYH introduces middle and high school girls to STEM role models and mentors through hands-on, girls-only workshops.
-Girls from Tennessee as well as southern Kentucky, northern Alabama and Atlanta Georgia have attended the MTSU EYH.
-Tennessee will soon be the home to six EYH conference sites including Volunteer State Community College and the National Institute for Mathematical and Biological Synthesis at UT Knoxville.
+After moving to Murfreesboro TN in August 1996, where she joined the faculty at MTSU, Dr. Iriarte-Gross started the first EYH in Tennessee which has since served over 10,000 girls.
+EYH introduces middle and high school girls to STEM role models and mentors through hands-onDr, girls-only workshops.
+Girls from Tennessee as well as southern Kentucky, northern Alabama and Georgia have attended the MTSU EYH.
+Tennessee is home to several EYH conference sites including Volunteer State Community College and the National Institute for Mathematical and Biological Synthesis at UT Knoxville.
 Today, Dr. Iriarte-Gross and her team of role models and mentors host Tennessee Girls in STEM, TGIS, formerly known as the MTSU EYH.
 The 26th TGIS Conference is being planned for Fall 2022.

 Dr. Iriarte-Gross has been a PI or Co-PI on six National Science Foundation, NSF, awards.
 In 2007, Dr. Iriarte-Gross was awarded an NSF grant titled A Dissemination Project To Increase Girls Raised in Tennessee Science (GRITS).
 This project provided information for Tennessee girls, parents, teachers and guidance counselors about STEM education and careers.
 This grant also supported the growth of EYH Conference sites across Tennessee.
-As a result of her work with GRITS, the National Girls Collaborative Project (NGCP) named Dr. Iriarte-Gross lead of the GRITS Collaborative Project for the state of Tennessee in 2008.
+Because of her work with GRITS, the National Girls Collaborative Project (NGCP) named Dr. Iriarte-Gross lead of the GRITS Collaborative Project for the state of Tennessee in 2008.
 In 2009, she was named director of the MTSU WISTEM Center.
-In July 2014, Dr. Iriarte-Gross and four other STEM faculty at MTSU, were awarded an NSF ADVANCE grant for 2014 to 2016.
-This study, A Catalyst to ADVANCE the Participation and Advancement of Women in Academic STEM Careers at Middle Tennessee State University, focuses on identifying barriers that affect recruitment, retention, participation and promotion of women STEM faculty at MTSU.
+In July 2014, Dr. Iriarte-Gross and four other STEM faculty at MTSU, were awarded an NSF ADVANCE grant.
+This study, A Catalyst to ADVANCE the Participation and Advancement of Women in Academic STEM Careers at Middle Tennessee State University, focuses on identifying barriers that affect recruitment, retention, participation, and promotion of women STEM faculty at MTSU.

-Dr. Iriarte-Gross is a native of Washington D. C. She lives in Murfreesboro with her husband, Charles and their two cats, Buffy and Lola.
+Dr. Iriarte-Gross is a native of Washington D. C. She lives in Murfreesboro with her husband, Charles and their one cat, Wild.